 Communicating with Distressed Individuals

 - Express your authority with non-verbal cues...be confident in your approach.

 - Make direct eye contact with the individual.

 How and When do I Refer a Student to the Behavioral Intervention Team?

 Referrals should be made to the BIT for level 2 and 3 behaviors.
-Essentially, any behavior that concerns you for the students’ safety or those around them would warrant a BIT referral.
+Essentially, any behavior that concerns you for the students' safety or those around them would warrant a BIT referral.
 Faculty and staff can make a referral/report to the BIT team by filling out the referral form found on the homepage of Apache Access.
-The link is located on the left side navigation below “Employee Links” and is called “TJC Advocate System: Online CARE Report."
+The link is located on the left side navigation below "Quick Links" and is called "CARE/Incident report form".

-The BIT team meets weekly throughout the long semesters and will review your referral at the next meeting.
+The BIT team meets weekly throughout the long semesters and will review your referral at the next meeting or call an emergency meeting if necessary.
 The multidisciplinary panel of professionals will determine, based on reasonable judgment that relies on current knowledge or the best available objective evidence, whether a student may pose a direct threat to themselves or the campus community.
 Be assured that BIT exists to assist students and will handle all referrals professionally in an effort to best meet the needs of students and the TJC community.

 How do I make a counseling referral to a student?